Rumat al-Heib

+Many of the al-Heib men conscript for a full service in the IDF, and many also volunteer for professional military service.
+The Bedouin Soldier memorial is located in the vicinity of the village.

 History

-British Mandate era
+British Mandate

 The village was established at the beginning of the 1920s by members of the Arab al-Heib tribe and was originally named after the family.

 In the 1931 census the population was counted with nearby Rumana, and together they had 197 inhabitants; 195 Muslims and 2 Christians, in a total of 36 houses.